List of glaciers in the United States: Glaciers of the Pacific Coast Ranges

 The Pacific Coast Ranges include glaciers in the three states on the Pacific Coast.

 Washington

-There are approximately 186 named glaciers in Washington according to the Geographic Names Information System (GNIS).
+There are around 880 glaciers in Washington state, with 186 named according to the Geographic Names Information System (GNIS).
 However, the 1980 eruption of Mount St. Helens eliminated nine of its eleven named glaciers and only the new glacier known as Crater Glacier has been reestablished since.